 \section{Li Adsorption on Finite Polyacenes}

-We consider each of these 3 approaches separately then compare the different predictions.
-The first two schemes are especially simple, and easily considered before computer calculations, and are hoped to prove to be qualitatively correct to aid in understanding what goes on in a variety of situations, up to Li adsorption on graphene.
-For the polyacenes we start from a standard geometry of a chain of regular hexagons, and address perturbations from this.
-Our smallest considered polyacene is that of 3 hexagonal rings (anthracene), with a network (graph) as indicated in figure \ref{pinet}.
-There is of course one attached (but unshown) H atom at each coordination 2 (degree-2) vertex.
+We consider each of these three approaches separately, then compare the different predictions.
+The first two schemes are especially simple, without computer calculations, and are hoped to be qualitatively correct to aid in understanding what goes on in a variety of situations, including Li adsorption on graphene.
+For the polyacenes, we start from a standard geometry of a chain of regular hexagons, and address perturbations from this regard due to adsorbed Li atoms.
+Our smallest considered polyacene is that of 3 hexagonal rings (anthracene), with a network (graph) as indicated in Fig. \ref{pinet}.
+There is, one attached (but unshown) H atom at each coordination 2 (degree-2) vertex.